diorga/harpy/artifact/artifact.md

     cd backend
     python3 backend.py --manual_traces
 ```
-This will run all traces and described in the manual and print a message if the traces were reproducible or not:

 There are two parameters that can be changed at this stage.
 The number of traces that will be verified concurently and the maximum unwind depth.
 To change the number of concurent verifications, specify the **cores** command line argument and to change the unwind depth, specify the **unwind** command line argument.